 Content Claims for 11th Grade The SBAC test for 11th grade has a specific list of content claims—skills that the SBAC Board of Education believes are crucial components of college readiness.
 The SBAC test is made up of an ELA test and a Mathematics test.
 Below are the content claims designated for each test section:

 - English Language Arts/Literacy: Students at a college content-ready level in ELA must demonstrate the proper reading, writing, listening, and research skills necessary for introductory courses across numerous subject areas.
 They must also show subject-area knowledge as well as skills linked to readiness for entry-level, transferable, and credit-bearing English and composition courses.

 - Mathematics: Students at a college content-ready level in mathematics must be able to show foundational mathematical familiarity as well as the quantitative reasoning skills necessary for introductory courses across a number of subject areas.
 They must also show subject-area knowledge as well as skills linked with readiness for entry-level, transferable, and credit-bearing mathematics and statistics courses.

-Writing items are tested in the performance task section of the test.
+Writing items are tested in the performance task section of the exam.
 Students are given a number of texts that they must interpret and provide analysis for by using examples and evidence from the text.
 They must also assess the strength of an author or speaker’s points and assumptions based on evidence from the text.